andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 The pattern is the same - still a prior term multiplied by a certain power of the same ratio $1$, but because we don't know how many terms are between $3$ and $5$ we have to have a potentially different power of $q$ from the one we used before.
 We've got $m$.

-With this, possibly simpler pair of expressions, we can start putting them in a form where we can compare them.
+With this, evidently simpler pair of expressions we can start putting them in a form where we can compare them.
 First, Gelfand begins to isolate the $q$s.

 $$q^n = \frac{3}{2}$$